-/2 "Shakespeare's plays were to be acted in a paltry tavern, to an unlettered audience, just emerging from barbarity." -- Mrs. Montagu, Essay on the Writings and Genius of Shakespeare (Fifth edition, 1785), p.
-13. 23 you can judge a person in a play he must have more or less human "motives"), and the variations of meaning covered by the term "nature" from the time of Pope to the time of Wordsworth.
-Literary psychologizing also played a part; Kames and William Richardson/1 both found Shakespeare's persons useful illustrations of psychological theories, and Samuel Richardson fostered an interest in introspective analysis, so that Macbeth's soliloquies were assumed to have something in common with the introspections of Clarissa.
-Finally (and Richardson serves to remind us) "the sentimental age set in early in the eighteenth century."
-If we consider any of the Character writers of the seventeenth century, Earle, Overbury or Hall, we find that they preserve a distance from their subjects which the eighteenth century creators of characters do not.
+^{/2} I have discussed Falstaff's dramatic function -- the way in which he helps to define Shakespeare's total attitude towards the matter in hand -- in Determinations, edited by F. R. Leavis (Chatto and Windus). for instance, the neo-classic insistence upon the moral function of art (before you can judge a person in a play he must have more or less human 'motives'), and the variations of meaning covered by the term 'nature' from the time of Pope to the time of Wordsworth.
+Literary psychologizing also played a part; Kames and William Richardson /3 both found Shakespeare's persons useful illustrations of psychological theories, and Samuel Richardson fostered an interest in introspective analysis, so that Macbeth's soliloquies were assumed to have something in common with the introspections of Clarissa.
+Finally (and Richardson serves to remind us) 'the sentimental age set in early in the eighteenth century'.
+If we consider any of the Character writers of the seventeenth century, Earle, Overbury or Hall, we find that they preserve a distance from their subjects which the eighteenth-century creators of characters do not.
 The early Characters have a frame round them, whereas the Vicar of Wakefield, Beau Tibbs, and even Sir Roger de Coverley make a more direct appeal to human sympathy and emotion.
-The "human" appeal ("These are our friends for life . . .") which has made the fortune of Best Sellers, is an intrusion which vitiated, and can only vitiate, Shakespeare criticism.
-One form of the charge against eighteenth century Shakespeare criticism is that it made /1 See Note A.
+The 'human' appeal ('These are our friends for life . . . ') which has made the fortune of Best Sellers, is an intrusion which vitiated, and can only vitiate, Shakespeare criticism.
+One form of the charge against eighteenth-century Shakespeare criticism is that it made the approach too easy.
+In Pope's edition, 'Some of the most shining passages are distinguish'd by commas in the margin', and Warburton also marked what he considered particularly beautiful passages.
+From this it was but a step to /1 The Scottish Historical Review, Vol. I, p.
+291.